Themefic-Team/tourfic/readme.txt

 <strong>Pro Version </strong>

-We believe the free version is good enough for most business.
+We believe the free version is good enough for most businesses.
 However, we have a **Pro version** of this plugin which has more advanced features as mentioned above.

 > <strong><a href="https://themefic.com/tourfic/pricing" target="_blank">Buy Tourfic Pro</a></strong>